bazelbuild/rules_apple/doc/rules-ios.md

 is provided by a system framework.
 However, iOS 14 introduced Widget Extensions that use a traditional `main` entry point (typically expressed through Swift's `@main` attribute).
-If you are building a Widget Extension, you must set `provides_main = True` to indicate that your code provides the entry point so that Bazel doesn't direct the linker to use the system framework's entry point instead.

 **ATTRIBUTES**